Welcome to the Axminster Woodturners Club

 The Club is affiliated to the Association of Woodturners of Great Britain (AWGB). and has its origins in Axminster at the original premises of what is now known as Axminster Tools & Machinery.

 We meet at the Woodbury Community Hall, just south of Axminster, usually on the first Saturday of the month.
 Most meetings are from 10 am to 1 pm, with the occasional session extended to about 4 pm.
-The meetings consist of a mixture of visiting and club woodturners demonstrating particular projects; we also hold hands-on practical sessions where several demonstations are run simultaneously and members are able to have a go themselves.
+The meetings consist of a mixture of visiting and club woodturners demonstrating particular projects; we also hold hands-on practical sessions where several demonstrations are run simultaneously and members are able to have a go themselves.
 We try to provide a varied programme across the year to cater for various needs and interests, and some training as well.
+The club is now developing a mentoring system.

 A typical meeting starts at 10 am, with a break for refreshments at about 11.15.
 This provides a chance to see what others have been up to at the "Show and Tell" table and an opportunity to get advice about new ideas and techniques.
 As a club we're conscious that what's routine for some is quite new to others.
 Amidst the general socialising lots of advice is given along with tales of what nearly went very well.. and not so well.
 A great feature of the club is a high degree of mutual support along with an appreciation that the amount of time, energy and resources vary greatly across the membership.